Dorm Design | Outfit Your Student’s Space in Style and Comfort

 Dorm room floors can get cold during the winter months, so adding an area rug will help keep feet warm while adding style.
 Try layering a couple of rugs for a custom look.

 When outfitting a dorm room, less is sometimes more.
 Don’t buy three or four sets of towels and sheets, because this takes up valuable space.
 And since space is limited, it’s important to buy furniture and storage items that are compact and multifunctional.
+Additionally, Lynchburg storage units provide an excellent solution for students seeking additional space to store belongings during the academic year.

 Low storage bins that slide under the bed are a great way to keep shoes or other items within reach without taking up extra floor space.
 Instead of uncomfortable folding chairs, try storage ottomans that do double duty as both stool and storage space.
 Poufs are also a great option for extra seating, and can even be used as a small coffee table.